Reasons to choose hiking sandals over other hiking footwear

 Washable.
 Most hiking sandals, especially those with synthetic uppers, can be hand-washed to improve their lifespan.
 Some footwear makers even design their strappy hikers to be washer-friendly.

-What to look for in hiking sandals
+What to look for in men's and women's hiking sandals

-Outsole and lug pattern.
 Hiking sandals depend on the outsole for traction.
 Without this piece of durable rubber (or sometimes PVC), grip on various terrain and surface types will be quite impossible.
 Lugs come in a variety of shapes that determine the sandal’s traction upon ground contact and during maneuvers.

 What lug patterns should I keep an eye on?